That

 His seventy-seventh birthday

-To my writing page and my home-page
+my writing page